deepset-ai/haystack-home/content/blog/optimize-rag-with-nvidia-nemo/index.md

 ### Enhanced Retrieval

-For retrieval, initialize the NeMo Retriever microservices, `NvidiaRanker` with `nvidia/llama-3.2-nv-rerankqa-1b-v2` model and the `NvidiaTextEmbedder`.
+For retrieval, initialize the NeMo Retriever microservices, `NvidiaRanker` with [`nvidia/llama-3.2-nv-rerankqa-1b-v2`](https://docs.api.nvidia.com/nim/reference/nvidia-llama-3_2-nv-rerankqa-1b-v2) model and the `NvidiaTextEmbedder` with [`nvidia/llama-3.2-nv-embedqa-1b-v2`](https://docs.api.nvidia.com/nim/reference/nvidia-llama-3_2-nv-embedqa-1b-v2).
 We’ll set the `top_k` value for retriever to 30 and for reranker to 5.
 Thus, we’ll retrieve 30 docs but only pass the 5 most relevant documents as context to the LLM.

 ```python
 from haystack_integrations.components.embedders.nvidia import NvidiaTextEmbedder